Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 On the fourth day, the covers are removed to check on the cilantro seeds.
 To see the images better, you can click on any image in this article to make it bigger.

-Dry sown seeds on the left; pre-soaked seeds on the right.
-The pre-soaked seeds have started to germinate while the dry sown seeds are a bit behind.
+Dry-sown seeds are on the left; pre-soaked seeds are on the right.
+The pre-soaked seeds have started to germinate, while the dry-sown seeds are a bit behind.

 It appears that pre-soaked cilantro seeds germinate quicker than dry sown seeds.